valeIT/valeIT.github.io/_posts/2015-06-30-integrate-freshdesk-in-spritekit.markdown

 [This is not a sponsored post, I just love the service.]

 I use Freshdesk as Support Portal for all of my iOS apps.
-They have a nice framework that you can integrate in your apps to provide a Knowledge Base to your users from inside the app on top of the ability to open a ticket (and automatically include debug informations).
+They have a nice framework that you can integrate with your apps to provide a Knowledge Base to your users from inside the app on top of the ability to open a ticket (and automatically include debug information).

 The framework though needs an UIViewController to work.
 I wanted to present it from a SKScene.

 All SKScenes are inside the main ViewController of the app (the default name for it is GameViewController).
-You just create a reference of it in your scene and use that to present the support panel.
+You just create a reference to it in your scene and use that to present the support panel.

 From GameViewController, right before presenting your SKScene: